Logo for Healing Hearts Counseling

 But the more you avoid it, the stronger the fear gets.
 Your brain never learns that vomit isn’t dangerous.
 So, treatment involves breaking that cycle.

-Emetophobia Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT) for Emetophobia

 CBT helps individuals identify irrational thoughts about vomiting and replace them with healthier perspectives.